-S Corporations.
-An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect “S” status.
+An S corporation is created by first forming a traditional corporation and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation generally is not subject to separate federal income tax.
-Rather, as far as federal income tax is concerned, taxable income from an S corporation passes through to the individual shareholders, and each shareholder pays federal tax on his or her share of that income on his or her individual federal tax return.
-In other words, at least with respect to federal taxation, S corporations are “pass-through” entities.
+Rather, as far as federal income tax is concerned, taxable income from an S corporation passes through to the individual shareholders, and each shareholder pays federal tax on their share of that income on their individual federal tax return.
+In other words, at least with respect to federal taxation, S corporations are pass-through entities.
 (Note that a shareholder's share of the S corporation's income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)

 Massachusetts is unusual in that it requires S corporations to pay corporate excise tax on either taxable tangible personal property or on net worth.
-In addition, S corporations with at least $6 million, but less than $9 million, in gross receipts are required to pay a tax on those receipts at a rate of 1.83%, and S corporations with $9 million or more in gross receipts are required to pay a tax on those receipts at a rate of 2.75%.
-Finally, apart from the latter, entity-level taxes, each individual shareholder must pay state tax on his or her share of the corporation's income.
+In addition, S corporations with at least $6 million, but less than $9 million, in gross receipts are required to pay a tax on those receipts at a rate of 2%, and S corporations with $9 million or more in gross receipts are required to pay a tax on those receipts at a rate of 3%.
+Moreover, apart from the latter, entity-level taxes, each individual shareholder must pay state tax on their share of the corporation's income.

-Limited Liability Companies (LLCs).
 Standard Massachusetts LLCs are pass-through entities at both the federal and state levels.
 They are not required to pay income tax to the federal government, and they are not subject to Massachusetts's corporate excise tax.
-Instead, income from the business is distributed to the LLC members, and each individual member is subject to federal and state taxes on his or her share of the company's income.
+Instead, income from the business is distributed to the LLC members, and each individual member is subject to federal and state taxes on their share of the company's income.

-Partnerships.
 Massachusetts partnerships are pass-through entities at both the federal and state levels.
 They are not required to pay income tax to the federal government, and they are not subject to Massachusetts's corporate excise tax.
-Instead, income from partnerships is distributed to the individual partners, and each individual partner is subject to federal and state taxes on his or her share of the partnership's income.
+Instead, income from partnerships is distributed to the individual partners, and each individual partner is subject to federal and state taxes on their share of the partnership's income.

 Our primary focus here is on businesses operating solely in Massachusetts.
-However, if you're doing business in several states, your business may be considered to have “nexus” with those states, and therefore may be obligated to pay taxes in those states.
-Also, if your business was formed or is located in another state, but generates income in Massachusetts, it may be subject to Massachusetts taxes.
+However, if you're doing business in several states, your business might be considered to have nexus with those states and, therefore, might be obligated to pay taxes in those states.
+Also, if your business was formed or is located in another state but generates income in Massachusetts, it might be subject to Massachusetts taxes.
 The rules for taxation of multistate businesses, including what constitutes nexus with a state for the purpose of various taxes, are complicated.
 If you run such a business, you should consult with a tax professional.

-For further guidance on Massachusetts's corporate excise tax, check the Department of Revenue website.
+For further guidance on Massachusetts's corporate excise tax, check the Massachusetts Department of Revenue.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
-And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Frederick Daily (Nolo).
+And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business by Frederick Daily (Nolo).